-I’m working on our clients’ analytics reports for the second quarter of 2017.
+I’m working on our clients’ analytics reports.
 One of the things we look at is year over year increase: the increase in traffic for this month or this quarter compared with the same period of time last year.

 Year-over-year traffic can give a more accurate picture in some cases than month-over-month or quarter-over-quarter.
 Seasonal businesses may show predictable increases and decreases around specific seasons or events.
 Here are some examples of situations in which your website traffic could show seasonal patterns:

 - You see a drop in visits during the summer, but an increase when families get ready for back to school sports physicals.